agnesoft/adev/STYLE_GUIDE.md

 -   import with `""` only header units that can be located by the relative path from the current file, i.e. files in the same directory
 -   import with `<>` header units from all other sources (other projects, system headers etc.)
+-   disambiguate the imports of header units if possible with a path prefix (e.g. `projectX/header.h` instead of just `header.h`)

 ### Preprocessor